github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 Exploring your results
 ----------------------

-When you run variant analysis, as soon as a workflow to run your analysis on GitHub is running, a Variant Analysis Results view opens to display the results as soon as they are ready.
+When you run variant analysis, as soon as a workflow to run your analysis on GitHub is running, a Variant Analysis Results view opens to display the results as they are ready.
 You can use this view to monitor progress, see any errors, and access the workflow logs in your controller repository.

 .. image:: ../images/codeql-for-visual-studio-code/variant-analysis-results-view.png
     :alt: Screenshot of the "Variant Analysis Results" view showing a partially complete run.
 Analysis of ``angular/angular`` is still running but all other results are displayed. ``facebook/create-react-app`` has three results for this query.